 To read about these methods in more detail, check out our 16-page Beginner’s Guide to WordPress Speed.
 This Free detailed guide also includes the websites and tools you can use to test your website speed, and our recommended WordPress themes for speed and performance.

-Paste This Rule into your htaccess file to prevent image hotlinking.
+Paste the rule below into your htaccess file to prevent image hotlinking.
 On the third line, be sure to change yourdomain to your websites domain name.
 You can also add any file types not listed that you want to block on the fourth line.